AllenComm/allencomm-component-library/README.md

     - unnamed
     - `icon` - (Optional, should be `<img>`) Used to replace the search icon

+### Attributes available

+- Text-Area
+    - `auto-height` - Toggles auto expansion by component when text is higher than the default. *Default: true*

 ## Development

 Clone the repository and use a local server to serve the `index.html`.
 Each